Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Findings: Continuing Inequalities Challenges in GenAI Education Beyond Individual Efforts (RQ2)

 \subsubsection{Teachers across regions also highlighted that the design of GenAI tools introduced inequalities of its own.}

 Many noted that these GenAI systems often reflected cultural and linguistic biases that marginalized underrepresented groups.
 For instance, Taiwanese teachers such as T8 and T10 found that GenAI outputs frequently defaulted to mainland Chinese vocabulary, which risked erasing local linguistic identities.
-South African teachers, such as those in S8, observed that GenAI tended to reproduce Western or U.S.-centric perspectives, often portraying authority in ways that excluded Black or African experiences.
-Additionally, most GenAI tools nowadays provide only a universal interface with little attention to accessibility.
+South African teachers, such as S8, observed that GenAI tended to reproduce Western or U.S.-centric perspectives, often portraying authority in ways that excluded Black or African experiences: \textit{“(I asked AI to) generate a picture of a South African lady, and then, I am a Black person, it gives me a white person.
+I'm like, okay, make it… A black person, and now the black person looks like a thief… they don't really have a piece of everyone in there, because they are sort of one-sided.”} Additionally, most GenAI tools nowadays provide only a universal interface with little attention to accessibility.
 Special education teachers like T9 frequently pointed out accessibility issues such as small font size, excessive steps, and limited or poorly designed color options that prevent special education students from entering the doorway of GenAI education: \textit{“The most important thing is the font size.
 For special education students, larger text is better, but some GenAI tools don’t allow adjustments, so the text becomes very small.”} These details are precisely what HCI researchers and GenAI designers should pay closer attention to.